 Panasonic made the bread machine popular in the late 1980s with its automatic bread maker.
 Since then, bread makers have grown massively in popularity and have made the art of making bread accessible to all without needing to be an expert baker.

 Bread machines come in all shapes and sizes, but they all have one common goal; to make hassle-free, fresh bread.
-They can be round, square, or rectangle in shape and usually have a viewing window so you can see the bread as it’s being made.
+They can be round, square, or rectangular in shape and usually have a viewing window so you can see the bread as it’s being made.

 Bread machines usually have a variety of programs that you can choose from, depending on what type of bread you want to make.
 There are programs for making white bread, whole wheat bread, French Bread, gluten-free, pizza dough, and even cake!